← Back to Blog

 When to use Opus: Designing a microservices architecture, debugging a race condition across multiple files, refactoring a legacy codebase, or implementing a complex algorithm from a research paper.

-GPT-5.2 is OpenAI's latest flagship, and it's a significant upgrade for coding.
+GPT-5.5 is OpenAI's April 2026 flagship, and it's a significant upgrade for coding.
 It excels at agentic workflows — writing code, running tests, debugging failures, and iterating autonomously.
-At $14/M output tokens, it's 5.4x cheaper than Opus with competitive coding quality.
-GPT-5.2's native tool-use capabilities make it particularly effective in coding agents that need to interact with file systems, terminals, and APIs.
+At $30/M output tokens, it's 2.5x cheaper than Opus with competitive coding quality.
+GPT-5.5's native tool-use capabilities make it particularly effective in coding agents that need to interact with file systems, terminals, and APIs.

 Claude Sonnet 4